 EAC = ACWP + (BAC – BCWP) / CPI

-In order to follow the calculation on the screen, select a Gantt chart in the top view and View / Task Usage for the bottom view and display the columns as shown in Figure 3.
+In order to follow the calculation on the screen, select a Gantt chart in the top view and View / Task Usage for the bottom view and display the columns as shown in the figure further below.

 Sticking with our example: You have four tasks with a duration of 4 days each whose baseline begins on Tuesday and costs EUR 800 per day – as you are using one resource each with an hourly rate of EUR 100 for 8 hours a day.
 Therefore, the planned overall costs of each task are EUR 3,200.